Ravendratiwaricloudproject/Azure-Cloud-From-Basics-To-Advanced/Day 05 - Azure Networking/README.md

 ## Type of IPv4 Address:

 ### (1) Private IP:
-- It is work at LAN
-- It is used to communicate within the same network
+-  Private IP used within a private network.
+- Private IP not directly routable on the public Internet.
-- It is available free of cost
+- It is available free of cost.
-- Private IP is secure
-- It is required NAT to communicate with device on internet
+- It is required NAT to communicate with device on internet.
+- Private IP can be reused in different private networks.
+- Private IP: Usually assigned internally by a router, DHCP server, or network administrator.

 #### Private IP range:
 - 10.0.0.0 – 10.255.255.255